eschwabe/eschwabe.github.io/_posts/2016-03-27-data-structures.markdown

 #### Types:
 - **Balanced tree** is a tree with minimum possible maximum height for all the leaf nodes.
-  - Red-Black and AVL Trees are common implementations of balanced trees
+  - Red-Black and AVL Trees are common implementations of balanced trees.
 - **Degenerate tree** is an unbalanced tree, which if entirely one-sided is a essentially a linked list.
 - **Complete tree** is a tree with all levels filled except possibly the last and all nodes are as far left as possible.
 - **Binary search tree** is a tree that uses comparable keys to assign which direction a child is.
-  - Left child has a key smaller than it's parent node.
+  - Left children have keys smaller than the parent node.
-  - Right child has a key greater than it's parent node.
+  - Right children have keys greater than the parent node.
-  - There can be no duplicate node.
+  - There can be no duplicate nodes.
   - Because of the above it is more likely to be used as a data structure than a binary tree.

 #### Algorithms:
 - **Depth-First Search**
   - The search tree is deepened as much as possible on each child before going to the next sibling.
-  - Typically implemented recursively using the stack
+  - Typically implemented recursively using the stack.
 - **Depth-First Search Traversal Order**
   - Pre-Order: Root, Left, Right
   - In-Order: Left, Root, Right
   - Post-Order: Left, Right, Root
 - **Breadth-First Search**
-  - The search tree is broadened as much as possible on each depth before going to the next depth.
+  - The search tree is broadened as much as possible on each depth before going to the next depth. (a.k.a level-order)
-  - a.k.a level-order

 #### Efficiency:
 - Access:     O(log n)